dokku/dokku/docs/advanced-usage/resource-management.md

 - `--network-ingress`
 - `--network-egress`

+Resource limits and reservations are applied only during the `run` and `deploy` phases of an application, and will not impact the `build` phase of an application.

 ### Resource Limits

 When specified and supported, a resource limit will ensure that your app does not go _over_ the specified value.
 If this occurs, the underlying scheduler may either cap resource utilization, or it may decide to terminate and reschedule your process.